Max Foster: Early career

-Foster started his career at the age of sixteen on Hospital Radio Swindon with his own weekly entertainment programme.
-At Cardiff University, he freelanced as a reporter for 'Rave' on BBC Radio Wales and BBC Radio Five hosted by Rob Brydon.
+Foster started his career at the age of seventeen years old with his own weekly entertainment programme.
+At Cardiff University, he freelanced as a reporter for 'Rave' on BBC Radio Wales and BBC Radio 5 hosted by Rob Brydon.
 At graduate journalism school, he did a work placement at BBC Wiltshire Sound in Swindon and stayed on for two years.
 In 1997, Foster transferred to the BBC World Service as a business presenter-reporter and worked on its flagship Newshour programme.
 Foster made his name covering the Asian Financial Crisis and, at the age of 24, started hosting World Business Report (BBC World Service).
 In 2000, Foster went on attachment to BBC TV Business Programmes and stayed on.
 He reported for Business Breakfast, BBC World and Working Lunch before taking on a full-time position on BBC Breakfast.
 He had an exclusive on internet banking security which forced Abbey National (now Santander) to temporarily close down its online service, Cahoot.
 He also presented the business news and Breakfast Briefing alongside Moira Stuart.

 Tenure at CNN

 In 2005 Foster joined CNN International as London-based Business Anchor and Correspondent.
 After hosting special coverage around the failing health of Pope John Paul II he was appointed permanent co-anchor of CNN Today with Monita Rajpal where he led special coverage of major events including the outbreak of the 2006 Lebanon War and the 2007 London car bombs.
 Foster broke the news that Hurricane Katrina had caused a breach in the levees around New Orleans and anchored a live six-hour simulcast on CNN and CNN International during the 2008 Mumbai attacks.
 Foster followed the early development of the street art movement by reporting on Banksy and Adam Neate.
 His candid, early, interview with bestselling author Stephenie Meyer has been widely quoted in books and magazines.

-In April 2009, Foster moved to European primetime where he interviewed all living Prime Ministers of the United Kingdom; other Prime Ministers including those of Iraq, Sweden and Haiti; the presidents of the European Commission, Georgia and the Maldives; business leaders including Bill Gates, Alan Mulally, Jack Dorsey, Bob Dudley and Steve Jobs; and celebrities like Dolly Parton, Diddy, Keith Richards, Michael Cain, Carrie Underwood, Amitabh Bachchan and George Lucas.
+In April 2009, Foster moved to European primetime where he interviewed all living Prime Ministers of the United Kingdom; other Prime Ministers including those of Iraq, Sweden and Haiti; the presidents of the European Commission, Georgia and the Maldives; business leaders including Bill Gates, Alan Mulally, Jack Dorsey, Bob Dudley and Steve Jobs; and celebrities like Dolly Parton, Diddy, Keith Richards, Michael Caine, Carrie Underwood, Amitabh Bachchan and George Lucas.
 He devised a monthly show called Edit Room for CNN which went to air in June 2010 for a year.
 In it, he discussed news coverage with notable guests including Emma Thompson, P. J. O'Rourke and the photojournalist Tim Hetherington shortly before he was killed in Libya.
 In February 2013, Foster interviewed actress Thandiwe Newton and she revealed the abuse she suffered on the casting couch as a teenager, a story that was picked up by other media.